Your First Therapy Session: A Survival Guide

 Give your new therapist enough time to complete their initial assessment sessions, and to get at least a few sessions beyond that, before you decide you’re not clicking with them or that therapy isn’t working for you.
 It’s the only way you’ll ever get to where it does work.

 Therapy is awesome.
 That belief is at the heart of what we do at OpenCounseling.
-We think that people should be able to experience the healing power of therapy regardless of their income or their life circumstances.
+We think people should be able to experience the healing power of therapy regardless of their income or life circumstances.
 But we know that affording therapy is only half of the story.

 Far too many people give up on therapy too quickly and miss the chance to experience something life-changing.
 We want to help you avoid the same fate, so please keep going.
 You might be surprised by just how amazing therapy will feel after you get through those awkward first sessions.